What Is ‘Commission’ in Real Estate?

 Let’s break down what a real estate agent’s fee covers in a typical transaction where the total commission on the sale of a home is $20,000.

 First, the total real estate commission is split between the listing agent and the buyer’s agent.
-That means each agent’s split is $10,000.
+Let’s say each agent’s split is $10,000.
 But the split doesn’t stop there.

 For their part, to cover the liability they take on and recover other costs, the real estate brokerage also gets a cut of every transaction.